Pertuzumab and trastuzumab (Phesgo®)

 You can talk to your cancer team if you want more detailed information about this treatment.
 Or visit the electronic Medicines Compendium (eMC) website, which has patient information leaflets (PIL) for individual drugs.

-This treatment can be given as an injection under the skin (subcutaneous).
-Less commonly you have it as a drip into a vein (intravenous infusion).
+This treatment is given once every 3 weeks.
+It is usually given as an injection under the skin (subcutaneous).
+It can be given as a drip into a vein (intravenous infusion) but this is uncommon.

 As an injection under your skin

-The nurse gives you the injection under the skin, usually in your thigh, over several minutes.
-After the first injection, they monitor you for a reaction for 30 minutes.
-After further treatments you are monitored for 15 minutes.
-The nurses will give the next injection into the other thigh.
+The nurse gives you the injection under the skin, usually in the thigh, over several minutes.
+After the first injection, they will monitor you for 30 minutes to check for any signs of a reaction.
+From the second injection onwards, you are monitored for 15 minutes.
+The nurses will change the exact place where they give you the injections each time, to stop the area becoming sore.

 As a drip into a vein (intravenous infusion)

-Your nurse will give you the treatment through a drip or infusion connected to a pump, so it is given over a set time.
-The treatment can be given through:
+If you are having treatment into a vein, your nurse will give you the drugs through a drip or infusion.
+It is connected to a pump to be given over a set time.

-Some people may have a reaction to them, so both drugs are given slowly the first time.
-You stay in hospital for a few hours afterwards so the nurses can monitor you.
-If you have no problems with the first treatment, the following treatments can be given over a shorter time.
+Some people may have a reaction to pertuzumab and trastuzumab, so the first dose of each treatment is given slowly.
+You will stay in hospital for a few hours afterwards so the nurses can monitor you.
+If you have no problems, the following treatments can be given over a shorter time.

 Your course of treatment

-You have pertuzumab and trastuzumab or Phesgo® once every 3 weeks.
-This forms 1 cycle of treatment.
-They are usually given with chemotherapy to begin with.
+You have treatment once every 3 weeks.
+This is called a cycle of treatment.

 About side effects